 To successfully achieve this, the authors recommend that leadership in occupational therapy:

 - Stay flexible and fluid in your approach to staffing and scheduling.

 - Make sure you’re communicating frequently, and that your clinicians understand any updates and changes to policy that affects them.

 - Support staff members and give them options to maintain their wellbeing and resiliency in a stressful environment (we have some specific tips for this here).

 - Leverage the expertise of OT practice foundations like AOTA to guide best practices (you can find AOTA’s Covid-19 resources here).

 Happy Occupational Therapy Month 2021 from CareerStaff

-A good first step in meeting the challenges facing OT leaders in the future is finding with the right healthcare managed services provider (MSP).
+A good first step in meeting the challenges facing occupational therapy leadership is finding the right healthcare managed services provider (MSP).
 When you partner with a healthcare MSP with a presence across the U.S., you’ll have access to a larger pool of candidates than you might find locally.
 In addition, you’ll get the chance to hire travel professionals from other cities or states, giving you more opportunities to find — and hire — exactly who you’re looking for.

 At CareerStaff, we’re proud to staff and connect the nation’s most qualified occupational therapy professionals with the facilities that need them.
 Find out how we can help you meet your workforce needs: Contact us today to set up a free consultation.